- Go Center

 C. Any type of head covering is unacceptable.

-D. Religious and medical exceptions must be cleared by the
+D. Religious and medical exceptions must be cleared by the principal.

 E. Proper undergarments should be worn but not visible.